Data Retention Policy

 - No software may be installed on any Company-owned computer or device without approval; and

-- Where personal data held by the Company is used for marketing purposes, it shall be the responsibility of Dale Holdback to ensure that the appropriate consent is obtained and that no data subjects have opted out, whether directly or via a third-party service such as the TPS.
+- Where personal data held by the Company is used for marketing purposes, it shall be the responsibility of James Florence, Muhdo Chief Technology Officer to ensure that the appropriate consent is obtained and that no data subjects have opted out, whether directly or via a third-party service such as the TPS.

-- The following organisational measures are in place within the Company to protect the security of personal data.
-Please refer to Part 27 of the Company’s Data Protection Policy for further details:
+- The following organisational measures are in place within the Company to protect the security of personal data:

 - All employees and other parties working on behalf of the Company shall be made fully aware of both their individual responsibilities and the Company’s responsibilities under the GDPR and under the Company’s Data Protection Policy;